How to get a personal loan

 Note, for loans of £3,000 and under, always compare the interest cost under this trick with the fee you'd pay on a money transfer card.
 If you can clear these within the 0% period, they may be cheaper.

-2. As you can see, rates fall at £3,000, £5,000 and £7,500.
+2. Rates fall at £3,000, £5,000 and £7,500.
 This is the underlying point – there are two cliff-edges where the interest rate drops, with the descent at £5,000 particularly steep.
 So the question is at what point is the cost of borrowing outweighed by the gain from a lower rate?
-Here's a table for loans over five years:

 Use the Loans Calculator to work your own figures out.
 If you do end up doing this, you could even use the extra cash towards your first loan repayment(s).